fermiPy/dmpipe/docs/install.rst

 your python distribution that is linked to the copy of the code in your local repository.
 This allows you to run with any local modifications without having to reinstall the package each time you make a change.
-To install your working copy of fermipy run with the ``develop`` argument:
+To install your working copy of dmpipe run with the ``develop`` argument:

 .. code-block:: bash